Nonlinear Network Autoregression: Empirical example

-The first dataset is defined in the integer-valued domain and is about the monthly number of burglaries on the south side of Chicago from 2010-2015, $T=72$.
-The count time series is reported for $N=552$ census block groups of Chicago.
-The data are downloaded from \cite{clark_2021}, \href{https://github.com/nick3703/Chicago-Data}{\url{https://github.com/nick3703/Chicago-Data}}.
-An undirected network structure can be derived by geographical proximity: two blocks are connected if they share at least a border.
-The density of the network is 1.74\%.
-The maximum number of monthly burglaries for a census block is 17.
+We discuss an example of the testing methods for integer data.
+For an example concerning continuous data see Supp.
+Mat.~\ref{wind}.
+The dataset consists of monthly number of burglaries on the south side of Chicago from 2010-2015, i.e. $T=72$ and $N=552$ census block groups of Chicago; see \cite{clark_2021}, \href{https://github.com/nick3703/Chicago-Data}{\url{https://github.com/nick3703/Chicago-Data}}.
+To predict future number of burglaries, the ordinary Vector Autoregressive (VAR) model can be applied but we should take into account that data are counts and dimensionality issues because the number of VAR parameters is large compared to the sample size.
+A simple method, like fitting AR(1) models separately to each individual census blocks, is applicable but still requires $2N$ parameters to be fitted.
+More crucially, the relationship across different time series is not taken into account.
+To overcome such issues, we appeal to geographic network information between blocks to fit a PNAR model which takes into account dependence among count valued data.
+An undirected network structure is defined by geographical proximity: two blocks are connected if they share at least a border.
+The density of this network is 1.74\%.
 The median number of connections is 5.
-The QMLE is employed for the estimation of the linear PNAR model \eqref{nar_1}.
+The QMLE is employed for fitting linear PNAR model \eqref{nar_1}.
+The results are summarized in Table \ref{chicago_results}.
+The magnitude of the network effect $\beta_1$ shows that an increasing number of burglaries in a block can lead to a growth in the same type of crime committed in a neighborhood area.
+The effect of the lagged variable has a upwards impact on the number of burglaries, as well.
+We evaluate the out-of-sample forecasting performance of the linear PNAR(1) model versus a baseline AR(1) model fitted separately to each individual census block.
+We evaluate the one step ahead forecast by computing its Root Mean Square Error (RMSE).
+The RMSE for the PNAR model is 0.038.
+This is considerably smaller than the RMSE obtained by the AR(1) models (which is 0.167).
+In conclusion, the PNAR model gives significant accuracy improvement of the one-step prediction and at the same time achieves parsimony.
+We apply now the proposed linearity tests.
 A quasi-score linearity test is computed according to \eqref{score test}, by using the asymptotic chi-square test, for the nonlinear model \eqref{nonlinear}, testing $H_0: \gamma=0$ vs. $ H_1: \gamma>0$.
-We also test linearity against the presence of smooth transition effects, as in \eqref{stnar}, with $H_0: \alpha=0$ vs. $ H_1: \alpha>0\quad$.
-The choice of a grid of values for the non identifiable parameter $\gamma$ is required.
-A grid of 10 equidistant values in the interval $\Gamma_F\equiv[0.001,3]$ is selected for the possible values of the nuisance parameter $\gamma$.
-The $p$-values are computed with the Davies bound approximation \eqref{Davies bound} for the test $\textrm{sup}LM_T=\sup_{\gamma\in \Gamma_F} LM_T(\gamma)$ as well as through bootstrap approximation procedure.
-The number of bootstrap replication is set to $J=299$.
-Finally, a linearity test against threshold effects, as in \eqref{tnar}, is also performed, which leads to the test $H_0:\alpha_0=\alpha_1=\alpha_2=0$ vs. $ H_1: \alpha_l>0\quad$, for some $l=0,1,2$.
-A feasible range of 10 equidistant values for the non identifiable threshold parameter has been considered as in Section~\ref{simu non standard test}.
-The results are summarized in Table \ref{chicago_results}.
-The estimated parameters for the linear model \eqref{nar_1} are highly significant.
-The magnitude of the network effect $\beta_1$ appears reasonable, as an increasing number of burglaries in a block can lead to a growth in the same type of crime committed in a close area; the effect of the lagged variable has a upwards impact on the number of burglaries, as well.
-The linearity test against the nonlinear model \eqref{nonlinear} is rejected, since the value of the test statistics is greater than the critical values of the $\chi^2_1$ distribution, computed at the usual significance levels $\alpha_{H_0}=\left\lbrace 0.1, 0.05, 0.01 \right\rbrace$.
+We also test linearity against the presence of smooth transition effects, as in \eqref{stnar}, with $H_0: \alpha=0$ vs. $ H_1: \alpha>0$.
+A grid of 100 equidistant values in an interval of values $\Gamma_F=[\gamma_L,\gamma_U]$ is selected for the nuisance parameter $\gamma$, where the extremes are defined as in \cite[p.~9]{armillotta_et_al_rpackage_2022}.
+According to the results of Theorem~\ref{Thm: Test non standard}, the $p$-values are computed with the Davies bound approximation \eqref{Davies bound} for the test $\textrm{sup}LM_T=\sup_{\gamma\in \Gamma_F} LM_T(\gamma)$ as well as through bootstrap approximation procedure.
+The number of bootstrap replications is $J=299$.
+Finally, a linearity test against threshold effects, as in \eqref{tnar}, is also performed, which leads to the test $H_0:\alpha_0=\alpha_1=\alpha_2=0$ vs. $ H_1: \alpha_l>0$, for some $l=0,1,2$.
+A feasible range values for the non identifiable threshold parameter has been considered as in \cite[p.~11]{armillotta_et_al_rpackage_2022}.
+From Table \ref{chicago_results}, the linearity test against \eqref{nonlinear} is rejected at standard levels.
 This gives an intuition for possible nonlinear drifts in the intercept.
-The Davies bound gives a clear evidence in favour of STNAR effects only at $\alpha_{H_0}= 0.05$.
-Conversely, bootstrap sup-type tests strongly reject nonlinearity coming from both smooth \eqref{stnar} and abrupt transitions \eqref{tnar} models.
-Then, in the dataset analyzed there is no clear evidence in accordance to regime switching effects.
+Davies bound gives evidence in favour of STNAR effects at 5\% level.
+Conversely, bootstrap sup tests reject nonlinearity coming from both smooth \eqref{stnar} and abrupt transitions \eqref{tnar} models.
+We conclude that there is no clear evidence of regime switching effect.